larsch/larsch.github.io/_posts/2017-03-30-arduino-pomodoro-timer.markdown

 inside is a [8 mm diffuse APA106](https://www.aliexpress.com/store/product/APA106-F8-8mm-round-hat-RGB-LED-with-APA-106-chipset-inside-full-color-frosted/701799_2043993382.html)
 RGB diode with integrated IC (WS2812b compatible).
-I chose this because I had some lying around.
+I chose this because I had some lying around and it is quite bright.
 An PWM-driven RGB diode would also work.

 The inside is a spiderweb.
 It was an easy way to make it compact and get the enclosure I wanted.